A Compact Formula for Conserved Three-Point Tensor Structures in 4D CFT: Coset space methods for conformal correlators

 Using the conversion \eqref{eq:4D}, these fields map to the expected operators in the OPE of two 4D (higher-spin) currents in the basis that diagonalises the free field, i.e. with explicit antisymmetrisation of indices indicating index contraction, as explained in section \ref{sec:nonconserved}.
 The scalar prefactor \eqref{eq:prefactor} of three-point functions of such fields is now given by

 where the non-conserved field is at point 3.
 To be consistent with analyticity in $y_{ij}$ the tensor structures must not have any explicit $y_{12}$ dependence when written as coset fields \eqref{eq:gamma4}.
 This is the origin of the constraint \eqref{eq:nonconservedconstraint} on 4D correlators with a non-conserved third insertion $\llangle JJ \cO \rrangle$, leading to the result in equation \eqref{eq:noncons}.
+Furthermore, any $y_{23}^{-1}$ and $y_{13}^{-1}$ dependence must still be cancelled away by the determinants in \eqref{eq:224prefactor}.
+Because there are two powers of each determinant, the dependence on $y_{23}^{-1}$ and $y_{13}^{-1}$ must be symmetrised according to a two-column Young diagram.
+This further reduces the number of structures as outlined in section \ref{sec:nonconserved}.

 Here we have considered correlators of coset fields for unitary superconformal ($n>0$) representations, which have lower indices only \cite{Heslop:2001zm}.
 These must then satisfy

 where $\ula_L^i$ and $\ula_R^i$ are Young diagrams for the Levi subgroup \eqref{eq:Levi} representation at each insertion.
 In 4D, these translate to correlators satisfying $\sum_i s_i = \sum \bar{s}_i$ \eqref{eq:balanced}, i.e. correlators built out of $I_{ij}$ and $Y_i$ only, not $K_{ij}$ and $\bar{K}_{ij}$ \eqref{eq:KK}.
 The construction of such `unbalanced' tensor structures follows from the same pole cancellation exercise albeit on non-unitary coset space representations.
 We leave a detailed study of these cases for future work.